Kiosk No. 1 was introduced

 An initial contract had been placed with Somerville & Company in March 1920 for the supply of 50 kiosks at a price of £35 each - this was reduced to £15 in following years because of demand.
 In 1928 the cost had dropped to approximately £13.12.6.

-Based on the Mark 234, the most distinctive feature of the Mark 235 kiosk was the fitment of spear-like finial on the roof, and telephone signs.
+Based on the Mark 234, the Mark 235 also had metal window frames fitted.
 Produced between 1922 and 1927.

 Although the kiosk was quite successful, it was considered that a better design could be found.
 Eventually by 1931 the installation of the No. 1 in rural areas was discontinued.